Wolfgang Wodarg

 Wolfgang Wodarg (born 2 March 1947) is a German physician and politician.
 He was a member of the Bundestag for the SPD from 1994 to 2009.

 As chair of the Parliamentary Assembly of the Council of Europe Health Committee Wodarg co-signed a proposed resolution on 18 December 2009, which was briefly discussed in January 2010 in an emergency debate and he has called for an inquiry into alleged undue influence exerted by pharmaceutical companies on the World Health Organization’s global H1N1 flu campaign.
-His comments on the COVID-19 pandemic drew criticism from scientists, politicians, and the media.

 Education and profession

 Born and raised in the town Itzehoe in Schleswig-Holstein, in 1966 Wodarg went, after his secondary school exams, on to study in medicine in Berlin and Hamburg.
 He got his physician's licence in 1973, and in 1974 he received his Dr. med. doctorate degree from the University of Hamburg with a dissertation on the Mental Diseases of Seafarers – a study of suicide, alcoholism and other major psychiatric disorders.
 He subsequently began work as a ship's doctor, and following a research trip to South Africa he began in the position of port doctor in Hamburg.
 Since 1983 he has held the position of Amtsarzt at the health department of Flensburg, of which he became director in the same decade.
 Wolfgang Wodarg is a lecturer at the University of Flensburg.